2009 Notre Dame Fighting Irish football team: Coaching changes

 Following the 2008 season, offensive coordinator Michael Haywood left the team to become the head coach for the Miami (Ohio) University Redhawks.
 Following what some critics called a disappointing 7–6 season, Charlie Weis announced several major changes to the coaching staff, including the replacement of the offensive and defensive line coaches.
 Frank Verducci was hired to replace John Latina as the offensive line coach and was placed in charge of revamping the Irish running game as the running game coordinator.
 Tony Alford was hired to replace Mike Haywood as the running backs coach.
-Finally, Weis hired defensive line coach Randy Hart, a veteran coach at University of Washington from 1988–2008.
+Finally, Weis hired defensive line coach Randy Hart, a veteran coach at University of Washington from 1988 to 2008.
 Former Notre Dame standout and NFL veteran Bryant Young was also hired as a defensive graduate assistant with the possibility of eventually stepping in to coach the defensive line.

 Roster changes

 Graduating players

 Senior safety and captain David Bruton was the only player drafted from the team, going in the fourth round to the Denver Broncos as the 114th pick overall.
 Five more players would sign quickly after the draft, including David Grimes with Broncos, Pat Kuntz with the Colts, Terrail Lambert with the 49ers, and fullback Asaph Schwapp and offensive lineman Mike Turkovich with the Cowboys.
 Defensive lineman Justin Brown and captain Maurice Crum Jr. also exhausted their eligibility.